markshust/docker-magento/README.md

 4. Open `PhpStorm > Preferences > PHP > Debug` and ensure Debug Port is set to `9000,9003`.

-5. Open `PhpStorm > Preferences > PHP > DBGp Proxy` and ensure Port is set to `9001`.

-6. Open `PhpStorm > Preferences > PHP > Servers` and create a new server:
+5. Open `PhpStorm > Preferences > PHP > Servers` and create a new server:

     * For the Name, set this to the value of your domain name (ex. `magento.test`).
     * For the Host, set this to the value of your domain name (ex. `magento.test`).
     * Keep port set to `80`.
     * Check the "Use path mappings" box and map `src` to the absolute path of `/var/www/html`.

-7. Go to `Run > Edit Configurations` and create a new `PHP Remote Debug` configuration.
+6. Go to `Run > Edit Configurations` and create a new `PHP Remote Debug` configuration.

     * Set the Name to the name of your domain (ex. `magento.test`).
     * Check the `Filter debug connection by IDE key` checkbox, select the Server you just setup.
     * For IDE key, enter `PHPSTORM`.
 This value should match the IDE Key value set by the Chrome Xdebug Helper.
     * Click OK to finish setting up the remote debugger in PHPStorm.

-8. Open up `pub/index.php` and set a breakpoint near the end of the file.
+7. Open up `pub/index.php` and set a breakpoint near the end of the file.

     * Start the debugger with `Run > Debug 'magento.test'`, then open up a web browser.
     * Ensure the Chrome Xdebug helper is enabled by clicking on it and selecting Debug.
 The icon should turn bright green.